gonzalo-/ansible-role-httpd-ssl/README.md

 Notes
 -----

+To add the domains you need to modify the file "defaults/main.yml" and adapt it to what you want, if you have already a /etc/httpd.conf the playbook will just add the includes of the vhosts added (BE CAREFUL BARELY TESTED :) otherwise it will copy the httpd.conf in the templates directory and also add at the end the includes.

-You need to run this after the playbook:
+You need to run this after the playbook to create the certificates, remember to have the dns entry for the added domains.

 ```
 # acme-client -vAD foobar.com